sgost/contentconcepts-data/home/clients.md

 ---
 title: "Trusted by 100+ Clients"
-description: "ContentConcepts provides English editing and proofreading services to authors, publishers, universities, govt, NGOs.
-Our content team works with startups, SMEs and corporates.
+description: "We provide English editing, formatting, plagiarism check and publication support to authors, students, publishers, universities, govt, NGOs.
 Here is a list of few selected customers."
 clients: [
   {
     id: 1,